-Environmental education: GW Water has for the last three years contributed directly to the development of the Council's Take Action for Water environmental education programme, designed to help 8-12 year olds understand and care for water.
+Environmental education GW Water has for the last three years contributed directly to the development of the Council's Take Action for Water environmental education programme, designed to help 8-12 year olds understand and care for water.
 In the coming year (2003/04), our funding emphasis will shift to another Council initiative, to encourage householders to adopt more sustainable behaviour across a range of issues, including water.
-Both work programmes aim to promote learning about the value of water, however, we are only able to support one of these initiatives within the existing (2002/03) budget allocation for environmental education.
+Both work programmes aim to promote learning about the value of water, however, we are only able to support one of these initiatives within the existing (2002/03)budget allocation for environmental education.
 Our commitment to hold costs at the same level as for 2002/03 has also resulted in a substantial reduction to the budget available for water conservation promotion during the summer of 2003/04.

-Treatment plant tours: GW Water welcomes student and community groups to its treatment plants, to demonstrate how water treatment and supply to the Region's four cities are managed and to raise public awareness about the value of water.
+Treatment plant tours GW Water welcomes student and community groups to its treatment plants, to demonstrate how water treatment and supply to the Region's four cities are managed and to raise public awareness about the value of water.
 Approximately 1,300 people were hosted during 2002/03; the feedback received from visiting groups was overwhelmingly positive.
-Visitor numbers included some 600 people who took advantage of a Council programme offering guided walks within the Wainuiomata and Orongorongo water collection areas.
-GW Water continues to support carefully managed public access to the water catchments, as long as raw water quality is not compromised.
+Visitor numbers included some 600 people who took advantage of a Council programme offering guided walks within the Wainuiomata and Orongorongo Water Collection Areas.
+GW Water continues to support carefully managed public access to these water catchments, as long as raw water quality is not compromised.

-Recreational hunting: The annual ballot to hunt in the Wainuiomata/Orongorongo water collection area during autumn again proved popular, with 148 applications for the 40 available permits.
+Recreational hunting The annual ballot to hunt in the Wainuiomata and Orongorongo Water Collection Areas during autumn again proved popular, with 148 applications for the 40 available permits.
 The ballot hunt is primarily offered to accommodate recreational hunters, but also contributes to pest animal control.

-Workplace health and safety (see also Health and Safety P.I., page 23)
+Workplace health and safety (see also

-The Council operates a health and safety management system - Keeping Employees Safe at Work.
+Health and Safety PI, page 24) The Council operates a health and safety management system - Keeping Employees Safe at Work.
 GW Water also undertakes to comply with all relevant codes of practice and legislation, and to continually improve procedures and provide appropriate training to promote safe working.
 The health and safety plans of all contractors are reviewed prior to their employment.

-Accident and injury rates over time provide a measure of the effectiveness of safety management systems.
+Trends in accident and injury rates over time can provide a measure of the effectiveness of safety management systems.

-Accident & Injury Rates 2002/3 2001/2 2000/1 Staff numbers (year end) 56 56 86 Incidents 1 (per 100 employees) 36.3 25.3 43.2 Frequency (Incidents per million hours work) 207 128 240 Severity (Days lost per million hours work) 523 92 880
+Accident and Injury Rates 2002/3 2001/2 2000/1 Staff numbers (year end) 56 56 86 Incidents 1 (per 100 employees) 36.3 25.3 43.2 Frequency (Incidents per million hours work) 207 128 240 Severity (Days lost per million hours work) 523 92 880

-Our accident and injury rates for 2002/03 are higher than those for 2001/02, however, data has only been gathered in this format for three years, so we are not able to assess the true significance of this result.
+Our accident and injury rates for 2002/03 were higher than rates for 2001/02.
+However, data has only been gathered in this format for three years, so we are not able to assess the true significance of this result.
 It is worth noting that the substantial increase in days lost due to injury (from 10.5 in 2001/02 to 50.5 in 2002/03) was equivalent to the leave resulting from a single chronic back injury sustained in August 2002, when an office chair collapsed.
-The unusual set of circumstances that led to this accident was communicated to our staff, but no change to working practices was deemed necessary.